Rivendell Child, Adolescent and Family Unit: Opera night

 Opera Night at Rivendell is held annually and is a major fund-raising event.
 It is an open-air event and routinely draws two thousand people.
 The 2008 opera raised money that went towards the purchase of equipment for the hospital's intensive care unit.
 Money raised by the 2009 event was earmarked for the hospital's clinical school.
 Music was provided by the Rivendell Philharmonic Orchestra, a 35-piece orchestra led by the conductor Steven Hillinger.

 Rivendell Flower Show

 In 2017 it was announced that Rivendell would play host to the Rivendell Flower Show in September 2017 as a fund-raising event for Concord Hospital with all money raised to go to the Department of Geriatric Medicine.
 The event is expected to host display gardens, keynote speakers, activities, floral arrangements, workshops, high tea and performances from the local community.

 Film Location

-The scenes of the film The Great Gatsby (2013) showing the sanatorium where Nick Carroway visits his psychiatrist were filmed at Rivendell.
+The scenes of the film The Great Gatsby (2013) showing the sanatorium where Nick Carraway visits his psychiatrist were filmed at Rivendell.
 Scenes from the film "Flirting" were also filmed at Rivendell.